lambdas/auth-proxy/README.md

 `docker run -d -p 8080:8080 auth-proxy`

+Give it a couple of minutes to build.

 Then send some request that will be blocked(just for seconds, so be quick):

 `curl -H 'Auth-Key: 42' 'localhost:8080/?q=whatevs' -v`